D.C. police officer sues department claiming retaliation by superiors after complaining officers illegally targeted Black men for arrests

 After she alerted a senior supervisor of both incidents involving the officer, the officer was disciplined, according to the lawsuit.

 Later that year, Djossou said, she applied for a detective sergeant position within the investigative service bureau and was denied the promotion.
-She said she had been promised the promotion four years earlier by then-Assistant Chief Peter Newsham
+She said she had been promised the promotion four years earlier by then-Assistant Chief Peter Newsham.

 In 2019, Djossou reported that officers began downgrading felony thefts in various neighborhoods to misdemeanors if they thought the theft could not be solved or to avoid frightening off gentrifiers from a neighborhood.